 UMII is starting to develop informatics services and consulting services to determine solutions for your needs.
-The goal of UMII is to develop a service layer to interface with high-throughput facilities on one side and the Minnesota Supercomputing Research Informatics Services Support (RISS) on the other side.
+The goal of UMII is to develop a service layer to interface with high-throughput facilities on one side and the Minnesota Supercomputing Institute’s Research Informatics Solutions (RIS) group on the other side.
 The data generated in high-throughput facilities (UMGC, CMSP, and Imaging) may require different levels of analysis.
 UMII provides standardized workflows that serve users without specialized needs.
-For more advanced services, users should consult with RISS.
+For more advanced services, users should consult with RIS.

 Data Wrangling: Embedded in high-throughput facilities, Dr. Fred Dulles streamlines and troubleshoots the migration of data from the high-throughput facilities to their place of analysis, and develops and maintains protocols for data transfer and storage to meet the needs of users of the facilities.